Injured In a Parking Lot? How to Know if You Have a Premises Liability Case

 Damages must be serious to count.
 That means your injury must be serious enough to interfere with your work or everyday life.

 An example of a premises liability case would be if, for instance, you tripped because of a hole in the ground.
 Premises liability cases require a bit more in terms of proof.
-To prove premises liability, you have to show:
+To prove premises liability, you have to show the following:

-- The landowner had knowledge of a concealed condition on the premises
+- The landowner knew about a concealed condition on the premises

 - The condition posed an unreasonable risk of harm